Binnya Sein: Under Siamese service

 In 1774, King Hsinbyushin of Burma ordered Mingyi Kamani Sanda the governor of Martaban to organize armies to invade Siam from the west through the Three Pagodas Pass.
 Mingyi Kamani Sanda commanded the Mon regiment under Binnya Sein to lead the vanguard into Siam first.
 However, as the Mon leaders had left Martaban, Mingyi Kamani Sanda forcibly extorted[7] money from the Mon families of Martaban to raise money for the campaigns.
 Binnya Sein and other Mon leaders, upon learning of Burmese mistreatments of their families back in Martaban, rebelled against the Burmese and returned to take Martaban.
 Binnya Sein marched his Mon armies to take Yangon but was repelled by the Burmese.
 The Mon insurrection was defeated and Binnya Sein took refuge in Siam.
 This incident led to mass migration of Mon people from Martaban into Siam through the Mae Lamao and Three Pagodas Passes.

 With Binnya Sein as the leader, he gathered forces to attack Martaban and other Mon cities, but was unsuccessful, so he immigrated to Thailand in 1775 with 3 other chiefs, known in Thai as Phraya U, Tala Kliang, and Tala Klep.
 King Taksin allowed the Mon refugees to build settlements in the area of Nonthaburi from Pak Kret to Sam Khok.
 Binnya Sein and his Mon soldiers played a part in every Thai campaign.

 During the reign of King Rama I, Binnya Sein was appointed Phraya Mahayotha, commanding all Mon armies and accompanying him in every war.
 Later, in 1787, he was graciously promoted to Chao Phraya Mahayotha Narathibodi Si Phichai Narong, due to his great deeds when King Rama I went to conquer Thawai.
 Binnya Sein played a major role in the government of the country in the war between Thailand and Burma.
 The Burmese requested that Binnya Sein be returned to Burma as he was considered a Burmese citizen.
 The Thais refused the request.

 Other details

+Statue of Binnya Sein at Wat Ko Phaya Cheng, Bang Phut Subdistrict, Pak Kret District, Nonthaburi Province.

 In addition to his government service, Binnya Sein was also devoted to Buddhism.
 He built Wat Cheng Tha in Khlong Bang Talat Subdistrict and Wat Ko Phaya Cheng in Bang Phut Subdistrict, Pak Kret District, Nonthaburi Province.